SpechtLabs/tka/docs/how-to/troubleshooting.md

 # Enable HTTPS in Tailscale admin console
 # Go to DNS settings and enable HTTPS certificates

-# Use HTTP for non-443 ports
+# For local debugging - use HTTP for non-443 ports
 tka-server serve --port 8080  # Uses HTTP automatically

 # Or force HTTPS scheme